-COM1 Redirection After BIOS Post
+COM1 Redirection After BIOS POST

-Use this feature to enable or disable legacy console redirection after BIOS POST.
-When set to Bootloader, legacy console redirection is disabled before booting the OS.
+Use this feature to enable or disable legacy console redirection after BIOS POST (Power-On Self-Test).
+When this feature is set to BootLoader, legacy console redirection is disabled before booting the OS.
 When set to Always Enable, legacy console redirection remains enabled when booting the OS.
-The options are Always Enable and Bootloader.
+The options are Always Enable and BootLoader.